Pruthwik/word2number-convertor/README.md

 # word2number-convertor
 ## Convert numbers in words to their numeric values
-## If the text contains numbers in word format this program converts them into their corresponding numeric value
+## If a text contains numbers in word format this program converts them into their corresponding numeric value
 ### How to run the code: python sentence_update_with_word_to_number_conversion.py sentence_text word_to_number.json
 ### Sample Run:
 ### python sentence_update_with_word_to_number_conversion.py "For a party Adam bought three thousand twenty one cupcakes .
 He bought thirty two biscuits and one thousand twenty two cookies .
 How many cupcakes does Adam have ?" word_to_number.json